-Dense fog can create dangerous conditions on the road.
+Dense fog can create dangerous conditions on the road, especially if it’s extremely dense fog or combined with other severe weather conditions.
 The safest thing to do is pull over into a parking area until the fog clears.
-If you must continue your trip, keep in mind these tips for driving in fog:

 - Reduce your speed.
 Because you can't see the road or other vehicles, a low speed can help you react safely.

-- Roll down your window to listen for cars.
+- Roll down your window.
+This allows you to listen for cars and emergency vehicles.

 - Use roadside reflectors as a guide.
 The markings can help you navigate twists and turns.

-- Turn off cruise control for more control of your vehicle.
+- Turn off cruise control.
+This will maximize your control of your vehicle.

-- Use windshield wipers and defrosters to limit excess moisture on the window.
+- Use windshield wipers and defrosters.
+These will help limit excess moisture on the window and reduce glare.

 - Drive with low beams and fog lights.
-High beams can worsen visibility because they reflect off the fog.
+High beams/brights can worsen visibility because they reflect off the fog.

 - Pull off away from the road.
 If drivers can't see the shoulder, they likely won't see your vehicle either.

-Get more tips for driving in fog and other severe weather conditions from State Farm™.
+Get more tips for driving in fog and other severe weather conditions from State Farm.